PyTweet/PyTweet/docs/api.rst

 Oauth
 -------------

 Oauth is a way to authenticate a twitter user account.
-You can do this with 3 legged authentication via :meth:`OauthSession.generate_oauth_url` to generate an oauth url and :meth:`OauthSession.post_oauth_token` to post an oauth token and verifier.
+You can do this with 3 legged authentication via :meth:`OauthSession.create_oauth_url` to generate an oauth url and :meth:`OauthSession.post_oauth_token` to post an oauth token and verifier.
 This also required in every request you've made for identification!
 This section will show you what you can do with oauth, You can use `Client.http.oauth_session` to get the client's `OauthSession`.

 OauthSession
 ~~~~~~~~~~~~~~~~~~~~~~~~~~